-Norgine collectively refers to HCP, HCO and ORDM as healthcare customers.
+Norgine collectively refers to HCP, HCO and PTO as healthcare customers.

-Donations and Grants: Donations and Grants, collectively, means those donations and grants (either in cash or benefits in kind or otherwise) freely given to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research, with no consequent obligation on the recipient to provide goods or services to the benefit of the donor company in return.
+Donations and Grants: Donations and Grants, collectively, means those donations and grants (either in cash or benefits in kind or otherwise) to institutions, organisations or associations that are comprised of healthcare professionals and/or that provide healthcare or conduct research.
 Grants are provided to fulfil a specific purpose, but for which the specific activities needed to undertake it have not been defined.
-They are only allowed if: (i) they are made for the purpose of supporting healthcare, scientific research or education; (ii) they are documented and kept on record by the donor/grantor; and (iii) they do not constitute an inducement to recommend, prescribe, purchase, supply, sell or administer specific medicinal products.
+They are only allowed if: (i) they are made for the purpose of supporting healthcare or research; (ii) they are documented and kept on record by the donor/grantor; and (iii) they do not constitute an inducement to recommend, prescribe, purchase, supply, sell or administer specific medicinal products.
 Donations and grants to individual healthcare professionals are not permitted.